RicoJia/ricojia.github.io/_posts/2024/2024-11-22-robotics-ROS2-ros2-service.markdown

 ## Create a Service Server in Python

-By default, a ros service call back is not running on a separate thread.
+By default, **a ros2 service call back is not running on a separate thread.**

 - If we are using a single function: